Redemption church and school is located in Lynnwood, Washington, about 10 miles north of Seattle.

 Find a CLC church or school HERE.

 Mark was born and raised in the Midwest and comes from a family of eight.
 He graduated from Immanuel Lutheran Seminary in 2012 and has been serving ever since in the public ministry.
 Mark has been married to his wife, Gretchen, since 2010.
-They have two children, Micah and Alexandra.
+They have three children: Micah, Alexandra, and Lukas.
 Contact him at: 425-775-2145

 Pastor Tiefel works on a blog and podcast at www.burdenblessing.org.

 - Sunday School and Bible Class at 10:00 am

 - Sunday Worship at 10:00 am

 What Redemption Lutheran is All About

 As a gathering of believers in Jesus Christ, we want to align our thinking with Christ’s.1 We also wish to communicate what Jesus teaches to those around us.2

 Unified in mind and in mouth, we also desire to be one in our judgment.3 In all things, we wish our judgment to be the same as our Savior’s, for His Word is truth.